 Alcohol is dehydrating and dehydration ages your skin.
 According to US Health News, wrinkles, puffiness, redness, and dry skin are all symptoms from drinking.
 These are also signs of aging.

 Not only do our bodies want to guzzle a gallon of water the next morning, but I have found a special drink to help my hangovers.
 If I take this detox drink like a shot after a night of drinking, it almost instantly cures my hangover!
-Read this article for the detox drink recipe.
+Check out the detox drink recipe here.